misudashi/systems/article-the-benefits-of-meditation.md

 **People like events.
 Not process**.
  The event is what you will reach once the process is done.
 It's the reward.
 The event is having a better mental health.
 The process is meditating.

 Another "argument" against meditating is that when you say "Oh, yeah, I do meditate.", people will see you as a Buddhist Monk.
 Some may even be scared that meditating will "convert" them to Buddhism.
 That's not the case.
 Meditating isn't sticked to religions, and it is perfectly fine to meditate if you are not a Buddhist.
 As a matter of fact, literally anyone could *and should* meditate.
-I know a lot of muslims, christians, atheists, buddhists, that meditate daily.
+I know a lot of Muslims, Christians, Atheists, Buddhists, that meditate daily.

 ### 2: Why you should start meditating

 There are very few downsides to meditation.
 The ratio pros/cons is insane.
 Literally 5 minutes per day.
 5 minutes is all it takes to enjoy the benefits listed below.

-*The benefits of meditation I, and other people from the [[H-0A4DB78Grj]] community are, but are not limited to:*
+*The benefits of meditation I, and other people from the [[MOC Self Improvement]] community are, but are not limited to:*

 - Being able to handle and manage stress better
 - Increasing self awareness